ArborXR/UnitCmd/README.md

 ```

 The upshot is that these functions can handle commands which do not make use of their dispatch function.
 The downside
 is that it requires a good estimate of how long your asynchronous commands will run.
+These functions also make
+use of `Thread.Sleep` and so should be avoided if possible.

 # Configuration
 The length of time before a function times out can be configured.